open-mmlab/mmdetection/docs/getting_started.md

 Note:

 a.
-The git commit id will be written to the version number with step 4, e.g .
-0.6.0+2e7045c.
-The version will also be saved in trained models.
-It is recommended that you run step 4 each time you pull some updates from github.
+It is recommended that you run step 5 each time you pull some updates from github.
 If C++/CUDA codes are modified, then this step is compulsory.

     > Important: Be sure to remove the `./build` folder if you reinstall mmdet with a different CUDA/PyTorch version.